AugustMiller/sass-inline-asset/readme.md

   }).on('error', sass.logError))
   .pipe(gulp.dest('path/to/your/built/stylesheet'));
 ```

+The library is greedy, in that you'll need to merge/extend it's returned object with any other Sass functions you're using.
+This appears to be the only way we can own the function signature it needs for its key.

 In any of the sass files downstream from your `src`, simply call the function.
 Note that it's only useful inside a standard CSS `url()` call: